MichielCM/xsd2html2xml/README.md

 <p>Unsupported XSD features:</p>
 <ul>
   <li>any and anyAttribute, for obvious reasons.</li>
-  <li>Mixed content (i.e. elements that can contain plain content and elements intermittently) can-not be represented in an HTML5 interface with predetermined controls.</li>
+  <li>Mixed content (i.e. elements that can contain plain content and elements intermittently) cannot be represented in an HTML5 interface with predetermined controls.</li>
-  <li>Restrictions on union elements were omitted, because they can contain content originating from different base types.</li>
+  <li>Restrictions on union elements, because they can contain content originating from different base types.</li>
-  <li>Components that do not specify content guidelines were ignored, such as any, anyAttribute, documentation, or appinfo.</li>
+  <li>Components that do not specify content guidelines, such as any, anyAttribute, documentation, or appinfo.</li>
 </ul>
 <h2>How to use</h2>
 <p>It's really quite simple: pick your XSD file, transform it with either xsd2html.xsl or with xsd+xml2html.xsl, and voila: a generated HTML5 form.</p>